Adamsimsy/adamsimsy.github.io/source/_posts/accelerate-your-release-pipeline-by-consolidating-environments-used-for-validation-and-testing.md

 An organisation I have been working with has been investing in optimizing their release pipeline.
 Striving to be able to deploy multiple times a day and reduce the feature lead time into production.

 We felt that we could consolidate the environments in the release pipeline to accelerate our delivery.
 The problem was that it was difficult to agree which environments could be removed.
+Especially with multiple teams, responsible for multiple systems, which required environment alignment for validation of system integrations.

 So we started with the question… __"What validation or testing do we need to get a release into production?"__